Thermal Operations in general are not memoryless: Arbitrary energy change cycle.

-\textbf{Single path ending above $g(E_0)$ loses work.} Now let us sketch the idea of how we will prove that a single path ending above $g(E_0)$ must lose work.
-There is a natural division of a given path into three stages: \begin{itemize}[align=left] \item[(I)] until the first thermalization \item[(II)] between first and last thermalization \item[(III)] after the last thermalization. \end{itemize}
+\textbf{Division of a path into three stages.} There is a~natural division of any given path into three stages: \begin{itemize}[align=left] \item[(I)] before the first thermalization, \item[(II)] between the first and the last thermalization, \item[(III)] after the last thermalization. \end{itemize}

+Note that, in the case of a path containing solely a single thermalization, only stages~(I) and~(III) are nontrivial, whereas stage~(II) is degenerate.
+On the other hand, the above decomposition is not applicable to paths without any thermalization.
+These special cases will therefore be discussed separately (at the end of Section \ref{subsec:co5}).